neo4j-devtools/relate/packages/cli/docs/dbms.md

-  -e, --environment=environment  Name of the environment to run the command against -n, --name=name                (required) Name to give the newly installed DBMS --limited                      Display limited versions of DBMSs --no-caching                   Prevent caching of the downloaded DBMS
+  -e, --environment=environment  Name of the environment to run the command against -n, --name=name                (required) Name to give the newly installed DBMS --limited                      Display limited versions of DBMSs --noCaching                    Prevent caching of the downloaded DBMS

 EXAMPLES
   $ relate dbms:install